 Reduce Your Risk: Benefits of Insuring Property in Hong Kong

-A real estate property is the biggest investment that you will even make in your lifetime.
+A real estate property is the biggest investment that you will ever make in your lifetime.
 In Hong Kong, the value of this investment is more pronounced because this is one of the most expensive real estate markets in the world.
 Naturally, you want to protect that money that you invested in it.
-The best way to protect anything of value is to insure it.
+The best way to protect anything of value is to ensure it.

 Why do you need a property insurance?